 An institution’s chief business officer should contact the UW System Office of Administration to request that contracts be presented for approval at the next meeting of the Board’s Business and Finance Committee.
 Requests must be made well in advance of the desired effective date of a contract.

-A summary of extramural gifts, grants, and contracts will be reported quarterly to UW System Administration for presentation to the Business and Finance Committee of the Board of Regents.
+A summary of extramural gifts, grants, and contracts will be reported semiannually to UW System Administration for presentation to the Business and Finance Committee of the Board of Regents.
 Other contracts and/or agreements need not be reported to the Board under this policy.

 Oversight, Roles, and Responsibilities